Ms. Dian Lawler-Johnson

-Ms. Lawler-Johnson’s operatic and musical theater performing experience includes leading roles with the Lake George Opera Festival, Brevard Music Center Opera, Southern Regional Opera, Goldovsky Opera Institute, and the American Institute for Musical Studies (Graz, Austria), as well as numerous Guest Artist appearances with universities, theater companies, and regional symphony orchestras.
+Professor Dian Lawler-Johnson holds Vocal Performance degrees from Converse College (BM) and the University of Illinois (MM).
+She has studied under such esteemed artists as Benjamin Middaugh, John Richards McCrae, Helen Hodam, Frances Crawford, John Wustman, David Lloyd, and Boris Goldovsky.
+Her operatic and musical theater performance experience includes leading roles with Lake George Opera Festival, Brevard Music Center Opera, Southern Regional Opera, Goldovsky Institute, and the American Institute for Musical Studies (Austria), as well as numerous recital, concert, and guest artist appearances with regional theaters and orchestras.

-She is a member of Pi Kappa Lambda, Mu Phi Epsilon, National Federation of Music Clubs, and Music Teachers National Association.
-She is also active in the Atlanta Music Club, the North Fulton Music Teachers Association, and the National Association of Teachers of Singing (NATS) – for which she currently serves as the Southeastern Regional NATS “Liaison” to the (national) NATS Foundation Board, and as Co-Chair of the Georgia NATS .Education Committee.
+She is a member of Pi Kappa Lambda, Mu Phi Epsilon, Music Teachers National Association (MTNA), National Federation of Music Clubs, the Atlanta Music Club, and the National Association of Teachers of Singing (NATS), for which she serves as a Board member of the national NATS Foundation.